-Touchstone Tarot, a new deck by Kat Black, author of the popular and critically acclaimed Golden Tarot, is coming soon.
+Touchstone Tarot is the second deck by Kat Black, author of the popular and critically acclaimed Golden Tarot.

-The artwork used in the deck is digitally collaged composites from the artwork of the European Old Masters from the Renaissance and Baroque eras, with expressive and surprisingly modern looking faces to communicate the meanings of each card.
+The artwork used in the deck is digitally collaged composites from the artwork of the European Renaissance and Baroque eras, with expressive and surprisingly modern looking faces to communicate the meanings of each card.

-In addition to the Mass Market release of Touchstone, there will be a limited edition for Collectors published by Leisa ReFalo at TarotConnection.net.
-This will be available around mid 2008.
-Pre-orders will be taken soon.
+In addition to the Kunati release of Touchstone, there was a limited edition for Collectors published by Leisa ReFalo at TarotConnection.net - which went on sale 1st August 2008 and quickly sold out.

 IX - the Hermit